Catboy-Riku/NyatOS/README.md

 Computer 0 (first computer placed on a MC server) is designated as the NyatOS server, <br />
 any subsequent computers are clients.

-Server computer also functions as a client with server functions running in the background
+Server computer also functions as a client with server functions running in the background.

+**Games included:**<br />
+Forest Quest (Text adventure game written entirely by myself)<br />
+Blackjack (Classic Blackjack by astralwuzhere, debugged and expanded by myself)<br />
+Buccshot (Text based version of Buckshot Roulette written entirely by mydudesima)

 <br />

-Default user logins are as follows:
+**Default user logins are as follows:**

 *Yo a little help here!?...* <br />
 *Alright alright I got it, stand back son..
 One, one, one, uhmmmuhhhhh..
 ONE!*